guilherme0893/Store-Manager/README.md

 # Introduction

 This application was created during Trybe Back-end Module.
-It is a REST API developed with NodeJS, Express and Nodemon, in order to manager a store with products and sales.
+It is an API using the MSC architecture developed with NodeJS, Express and Nodemon, in order to manager a store with products and sales.
 For the data manipulation, a MySQL database was used.
 Also for this project testing using Chai and Sinnon.

 # Exploring the application